grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/03 Stress testing.md

 3. The breaking point of your system and its failure mode.
 4. If your system will recover without manual intervention after the stress test is over.

-When stress testing, you're going to configure the test to include more concurrent users or generate higher throughput than:
+When stress testing, you configure the test to include more concurrent users or generate higher throughput than:

-1. Your application typically sees.
+* Your application typically sees.
-2. You think it will be able to handle.
+* You think your application can handle.

-It's important to note that a stress test does not mean you're going to overwhelm the system immediately — that's a [spike test](#spike-testing), which we'll cover in a minute.
+Note that a stress test doesn't overwhelm the system immediately — that's a [spike test](#spike-testing), which we'll cover soon.

 A stress test should be configured in many gradual steps, each step increasing the concurrent load of the system.